Vardot/varbase_components/components/molecules/callout/README.md

 **Example #1** Default callout
 ```
 {% include 'varbase_components:callout' with {
-  content: '<h4>Default callout.</h4> Example text to show it in action.'
+  content: '<strong>Default callout.</strong> Example text to show it in action.'
 } %}
 ```